addianto/sitodo/docs/bootcamp/day-1/end-day-1.md

 You will continue work on the todo list app.
 You might have noticed that the current iteration of the app can only contain a single todo list.
+Tomorrow you will learn how to complete the todo list functionality by implementing the following features:

+-  Update and delete a todo list item
+-  Automate test execution using GitHub Actions
+-  Create a database migration

 Tomorrow you will learn how to implement a multiple todo lists functionality and begin to refactor the current app to use PostgreSQL database.

 ## Additional Material: Functional Test